sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Added import and export function to device options.
 * (sbormann) Added option to hide indicator icons if inactive, active or enlarged.
 * (sbormann) Added column-sorting to JSON-Table-Widget.
+* (sbormann) The JSON-Table-Widget accepts now simple lists (for example an array of datapoints).
 * (sbormann) Added widget-replaceurl to widgets, which allows creation of simplified widget-presets, as preparation for further development.
 * (sbormann) Added option to media-player to disable forced reload of cover-image on TITLE-change.
 * (sbormann) Small adjustmets for ALTERNATIVE_COLORSPACE.
+* (sbormann) Added widget-replaceurl as a widget configuration parameter.
+* (sbormann) Introducing a powerful new feature: Lists and Counters.
+* (sbormann) Added Device-Counter-Widget.

 ### 1.11.0 (2021-12-18)
 * (sbormann) Added the ability to globally change the default icons.